pymupdf/PyMuPDF/docs/document.rst

       :raises TypeError: if the *type* of any parameter does not conform.
       :raises FileNotFoundError: if the file / path cannot be found.
 Re-implemented as subclass of `RuntimeError`.
       :raises EmptyFileError: if the file / path is empty or the `bytes` object in memory has zero length.
 A subclass of `FileDataError` and `RuntimeError`.
-      :raises ValueError: if an unknown file type is explicitely specified.
+      :raises ValueError: if an unknown file type is explicitly specified.
       :raises FileDataError: if the document has an invalid structure for the given type -- or is no file at all (but e.g. a folder).
 A subclass of `RuntimeError`.

       :return: A document object.
 If the document cannot be created, an exception is raised in the above sequence.
 Note that PyMuPDF-specific exceptions, `FileNotFoundError`, `EmptyFileError` and `FileDataError` are intercepted if you check for `RuntimeError`.